B&R Artisan Marketplace

 Laos | Textiles from Ock Pop Tok

-*All links direct you to purchase from the supplier’s website.
+*All links direct you to purchase from the vendor’s website.
 All transactions take place directly with the vendor.
 Butterfield & Robinson does not handle any payments or shipping of the product.
 Butterfield & Robinson is not liable for any issues with payment, defect or damage of the product upon arrival.
 Some countries may be excluded from shipping.
-As these are all small suppliers, some websites might not be in English but can be translated automatically by Google when opened in Chrome.
+As these are all small vendors, some websites might not be in English but can be translated automatically by Google when opened in Chrome.

 © 2020 Butterfield & Robinson Inc. All Rights Reserved